Jordan Matthews (attorney): Nichelle Nichols lawsuit

 Matthews is listed in court records as Kyle Johnson's attorney in a long-running dispute with Nichelle Nichols' former manager, Gilbert Bell.
 Nichols was an American actress, singer and dancer whose portrayal of Uhura in Star Trek and its film sequels was groundbreaking for African American actresses on American television.
 Johnson is Nichols' son and is listed in court documents as the conservator of her estate.

 Johnson filed for conservatorship in 2018.
-Before a court granted his petition in January 2019, Nichols' friend Angelique Fawcette, who had already expressed concern in 2017 over Bell's control of access to her, pressed for visitation rights.
+Before a court granted his petition in January 2019, Nichols' friend Angelique Fawcette, who had expressed concern in 2017 over Bell's control of access to her, pressed for visitation rights.
 A 2019 court case by Bell over being evicted from the guesthouse on Nichols' property includes allegations that Bell misused Nichols' assets.

 Bell filed for bankruptcy in October, 2023.

 Awards

 In 2023, Matthews was named by the Los Angeles Times as a legal visionary.
 In 2024, Matthews was named by the Los Angeles Times as an entertainment business visionary.